icevixenn/MEDKIT/README.md

 ## ABOUT

-Web application for drug management in a med kit.
+Web application for drug management in a medical kit.

 ## FUNCTIONALITIES